YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOTALLDBOPN, Not all required database files were opened.

-MUPIP Fatal: This indicates that all databases needed for replication could not be opened; the server will not start.
+MUPIP Fatal: This indicates that all the databases needed for replication could not be opened; the server will not start.

 Action: Refer to the accompanying message(s) to determine why all required files would not open.
 Fix the problem and retry.